-2.4.
+2.5.
 Other income

-2021
+2022 2021

-\$'000
+\$'000 \$'000

-Sale of goods 116
+Sale of goods 78 116

-Other revenue
+Other revenue 28 7

-Total other income 123
+Total other income 106 123

-Sale of Goods income includes revenues generated through contracting of animal and plant control services conducted on Crown or private land, and sale of merchandise such as fox baits.
+Sale of Goods income includes revenues generated through contracting of pest and animal control services conducted on Crown or private land, and sale of merchandise such as fox baits.
 All revenue from the sale of goods is revenue from contracts with customers.
 This revenue is recognised upon the delivery of the service to the customer, which is in arrears, therefore no contract liability is recognised.